julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 }
 </script>

-# Winter Solstice Witchcraft: Old European Magic, Spirits, and the Return of the Sun
+# The Return of the Sun

 The winter solstice is the pivot of Old European witchcraft—
 the night when the world turns inward,